psaxioti/talys/README.md

 + `source/` the Fortran source code of TALYS and the Makefile
 + `bin/` the *talys* executable after successful installation
 + `structure/` the nuclear structure and reaction database in various subdirectories
-+ `misc/` miscellaneous files such as a gnuplot script to plot results versus EXFOR
++ `misc/` miscellaneous files such as a gnuplot script to plot TALYS results versus EXFOR data
 + `doc/` the tutorial in pdf format
 + `samples/` the input and output files of the sample cases, and the *verify* script to run the sample cases